 Editor’s Note: Regular readers know that Bill is skeptical of cryptocurrencies.
 But in our recent survey, plenty of Diary readers told us that they are invested in these crypto assets.
-And with news of “crypto scams” popping up in headlines across the globe, we wanted to make sure readers can spot these shady deals.
+And with news of “cryptocurrency scams” popping up in headlines across the globe, we wanted to make sure readers can spot these shady deals.

 That’s why we asked Jeff Brown, our resident technology expert, to share three things to look for before investing in any cryptocurrency.